Graz International Bilingual School: Campus

 The school campus is located in the North Western part of Graz in Eggenberg, neighbouring the historic palace Schloss Eggenberg and the private school of the Grazer Schulschwestern.

 The main building to which the school relocated in 2010 was built in 1964 after the designs of Günther Domenig and Eilfried Huth.
 In 1967 the building was granted the Österreichischer Bauherrenpreis by the Central Association of Architects in Austria.
 This building houses, among others, the biology lab, three computer science labs, the library, the gym and changing rooms, music and art rooms, practise rooms, the administration and conference rooms, and most classrooms.
 Furthermore, the Northern Wing offers after-school facilities and the cafeteria for those participating in ACE, additionally to the main office and storage rooms.
 Study corners can be found throughout the school.
 The underground parking garage is directly accessible from the main building.

 The new wing, built in 2010, is home to the classrooms of the graduating class, the chemistry and physics labs and the visual arts room.

 Sport facilities

 The school building houses a large in-door gym in which the students can partake in various forms of physical activity.
-Additionally to the school gym, the neighboring ASKÖ sport center and Auster Bad provide gyms, volleyball courts, tennis courts, basketball courts, soccer and baseball fields, running tracks and indoor/outdoor swimming pools, which are used regularly by the students for school and extracurricular activities.
+Additionally to the school gym, the neighboring ASKÖ sport center and Auster Bad provide gyms, volleyball courts, tennis courts, basketball courts, football and baseball fields, running tracks and indoor/outdoor swimming pools, which are used regularly by the students for school and extracurricular activities.

 Once a year, the students may participate in the Antenne-Schulskitag, a skiing trip organized by the radio network Antenne Steiermark.
 Apart from this, lower grades also go to a multiple day long ski-trip excursion in a nearby ski resort.